Events API

 Field Type Description

-events array Array of event objects
+events array Array of event objects with voting data

 pagination object Pagination metadata